telus/tds-core/docs/src/html/3-Foundational-Elements/3-forms.md

 ---

 A field helper offers the user a detailed explanation of the input expected by a form field.
-Construct one by placing a `.tds-helper` block between the label and input.
+Construct one by placing a `.helper` block between the label and input.

 Use `aria-describedby` to accessibly mark up the relationship between the input field and the helper text.